-In increasingly global and competitive management environments, my focus lies in helping stakeholders understand the challenges of digital transofrmation, handle complex decision-making processes and prepare for the workplace of the future.
+In increasingly global and competitive management environments, my focus lies in helping stakeholders understand the impacts of digital technologies, handle complex decision-making processes and prepare for the workplace of the future.
 This draws on my deep understanding of both new technologies and strategic management.

 I have worked with a variety of high-profile clients in Australia and around Europe and maintain strong links with industry.
 In addition, I have presented project results in journals and at conferences around the world.

 I hold a diploma in particle physics and a doctorate in strategic management from Germany.

 Can supervise: YES

 - Complexity Management

 Lammers, T 2012, Komplexitätsmanagement für Distributionssysteme Konzeption eines strategischen Ansatzes zur Komplexitätsbewertung und Ableitung von Gestaltungsempfehlungen, BoD – Books on Demand.